"There was a sense of optimism": how '00s indie sleaze made a massive comeback

-Main image: indie sleaze staples The Strokes at the NME Awards in 2006 (credit: Dave Hogan/Getty Images)
+Main image: The Strokes at the NME Awards in 2006 (credit: Dave Hogan/Getty Images)

 If you were a teenager back in the early ‘00s, so-called ‘indie